misshie/pingpong-tables/README.md

 and complements it with data from PubCaseFinder for HPO-based queries, offering a multi-faceted approach to next-generation phenotyping.

-piNGPong tables, GestaltMatcher, and external information sources including PubCaseFiner are
-***intended for research and educational purposes only***.
+***piNGPong tables, GestaltMatcher, PubCaseFiner, and external information sources are intended for research and educational purposes only***.

 ### **For End-Users (Installation & Usage)**